keenanschott/keenanschott.com/content/about.md

 ---
 title: "About"
 date: 2024-06-17 22:03:00
+aliases:
+  - /contact
 ---

 Hello, and welcome to my website!

-My name is Keenan, and I'm a recent Colorado School of Mines alum (B.S. in Computer Science with a focus in Computer Engineering, 2024) living in Golden, Colorado.
-I am a Software Engineer Intern at
-[ICR, Inc.](https://www.icr-team.com/) and an incoming student at the University of Washington (M.S. in Information Management with a focus in Program/Product Management & Consulting, 2025).
+My name is Keenan, and I'm a recent Colorado School of Mines alum (B.S. in Computer Science with a focus in Computer Engineering, 2024) living in Seattle, Washington.
+I am a former Software Engineer Intern at [ICR, Inc.](https://www.icr-team.com/) and an incoming student at the University of Washington (M.S. in Information Management with a focus in Program/Product Management & Consulting, 2025).
 Previously, I worked at